clade/PyDAQmx/doc/callback.rst

 :mod:`PyDAQmx.DAQmxTypes`).

-The :mod:`PyDAQmx.DAQmxCallBack` module provide an mechanism to send data to the callback function (see the second example)
+The :mod:`PyDAQmx.DAQmxCallBack` module provide an mechanism to send data to the callback function (see the second example).
+If you want to use callback, the most effective way is to use a Task object (see the last example).

-An complete example is available on the GitHub `repository
+Examples are available on the GitHub `repository
 <https://github.com/clade/PyDAQmx>`_, in the :file:`PyDAQmx\example`
 directory.